gertingold/tools4scicomp/manuscript/numpy.rst

    :width: 20em
    :align: center

-   Application of the mes grid in a two-dimensional representation of the function :math:`\sin(xy)`.
+   Application of the mesh grid in a two-dimensional representation of the function :math:`\sin(xy)`.

 Making use of broadcasting, one can reduce the memory requirement by creating an open mesh grid